rubydocs/app/README.md

 ## Support

 If you find RubyDocs useful and would like to support the ongoing development, [buy me a coffee](https://www.buymeacoffee.com/279lcDtbF) or [become a sponsor](https://github.com/sponsors/manuelmeurer)!

+## License

+This project is licensed under the MIT License - see the LICENSE.txt file for details.